• IMAGE DU MONDE

 Color

-Semi-translucent body with internal dark red to blackish mid-lateral stripe; Presence of distinctive row of white marks on upper part of dark stripe with few white spots below; Caudal fin base with pale-edged black spot.
+Semi-translucent body with a prominent black mid-lateral stripe extending from snout to caudal peduncle; Presence of distinctive row of white marks on upper part of dark stripe with few white spots below; Caudal fin base with pale-edged black spot.

 Etymology